kkharel/K-Means-Clustering/README.md

 The transformations (power and logarithmic) and scaling have generally resulted in distributions with lighter tails compared to the original variables.
 Negative kurtosis values suggest a distribution with fewer extreme values or outliers than a normal distribution.
 The kurtosis values are also within a reasonable range.
 Scaled_Recency and Scaled_Frequency both have negative kurtosis values, indicating slightly platykurtic distributions, but the magnitudes are not extreme.
 Scaled_Monetary has a positive kurtosis value, indicating a slightly leptokurtic distribution, but again, the magnitude is not highly pronounced.

-Now, we visualize the final density of the variables that we are going to use for KNN algorithm.
+Now, we visualize the final density of the variables that we are going to use for K means algorithm.

 ```bash
 Plotting KDE of transformed variables...